NYU-MLDA/robust-pnr-time/README.md

    Synthesis: Go the GENUS folder, type "make genus"

-   Placement and rounting: Go to CDS folder, type "make pnr".
+   Placement and rounting: Do "make pnr".